CrossFit Open Workouts: The Modern Age (19-23)

 Equipment: Pull-up bar/rack, jump rope, barbell, bumper plates

-Like some of the other increasing weight CrossFit Open workouts, it really helps to have a friend along to switch out the plates for you.
-I can assure you that the last thing you feel like doing after a bunch of bar muscle-ups and double-unders is “dig your own” thruster grave, depressingly adding those final 20 pounds to the bar for what feels like an endless set of 15 thrusters!
+Like some of the other increasing weight CrossFit Open workouts, it helps to have a friend along to switch out the plates for you.
+The last thing you feel like doing after many bar muscle-ups and double-unders is having to change weights for thrusters.

 2023 CrossFit Open Workouts

 We’ve finally made it to, what are at the time of this article’s publishing, the most recent CrossFit Open workouts.
-There were definitely some highs…and lows from these workouts with the introduction of the shuttle run as an Open movement and another iteration of the ever-changing strict handstand push-up standard.
+There were definitely some highs and lows from these workouts with the introduction of the shuttle run as an Open movement and another version of the strict handstand push-up standard.

 For the third straight year, the Open only lasted for 3 weeks.
 Is this a format that will continue into the future?